Part One: Important Cultural Aspects to Know Before Visiting Japan

 Currency Exchange: It is extremely difficult to exchange currency from the Middle East and North Africa in Japan.
 Even at Narita and Haneda Airports, certain currencies from the MENA region are not accepted.
 In addition, numerous ATM machines only accept cards from Japanese banks.
 We highly recommend that you exchange local currency to yen in your home country.
 If this is not possible, then exchange local currency for dollars or euros, which will be easier to exchange.

 Change: Unlike many MENA countries and the US, change or metal coins in Japan are valuable, and used often.
-Japanese metal currency ranges from 1 yen (1 cent) to the 500 yen piece that is the equivalent of $5.
-The least valuable paper currency is 1000 yen, or the equivalent of $10.
+Japanese metal currency ranges from 1 yen (1 cent) to the 500 yen piece that is the rough equivalent of $5.
+The least valuable paper currency is 1000 yen, or the rough equivalent of $10.
 As a result, you will make a lot of change from your daily purchases in Japan.
 It may be a good idea to bring a coin purse to hold all your change.

 Mobile Phones + Internet Access

 Japan does not use the GSM network system common in the MENA region, so simply switching the sim card is usually not possible.
 More information about Japanese mobile phones can be found HERE.
 It is also possible to communicate using Skype, Whats App or other apps or programs by renting a mobile wifi hotspot at the airport.
 Please click HERE for information about this option.
 Please be aware that all the hotels we will stay at have wifi access and many places in Hiroshima and Nagasaki (the Peace Museums, bus and train terminals, numerous restaurants and cafes) have free public wifi.
 Hiroshima also has city – wide free wifi, but the connections can be spotty.